mirzak/mender-docs/04.Artifacts/10.Yocto-project/01.Building/docs.md

 * a disk image that can be flashed to the device storage during initial provisioning
 * an Artifact containing rootfs filesystem image file that Mender can deploy to your provisioned device, it has suffix `.mender`

 !!!
-If you do not want to build your own images for testing purposes, the [Getting started](../../../getting-started) tutorials provide links to several [prebuilt images](../../../downloads#disk-images).
+If you do not want to build your own images for testing purposes, the [Get started](../../../01.Get-started/chapter.md) tutorials provide links to several [prebuilt images](../../../downloads#disk-images).

 ## What is *meta-mender*?